GOODNEWS221/string_analyser_service/README.md

 404	Not Found — String doesn’t exist
 409	Conflict — String already exists
 422	Unprocessable Entity — Invalid data type

 🌐 Deployment (AWS)

 Push code to GitHub

-Connect your repo to AWS Elastic Beanstalk or AWS EC2
+Connect my repo to AWS EC2 instance(Same instance I used for the stage 0 project)

 Install dependencies on the server